LambdaCalculus37/little-smalltalk/README.md

 **Using Little Smalltalk**

-The book, *A Little Smalltalk*, is available to read [here](http://sdmeta.gforge.inria.fr/FreeBooks/LittleSmalltalk/ALittleSmalltalk.pdf), and gives a good overview of the commands and workings.
+The book, *A Little Smalltalk*, is available in the docs/ directory of this repo as a PDF, and gives a good overview of the commands and workings.

 **License**